wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 A brief tutorial on import and export statements in ES6.

+In ES6, a **module** is a piece of code isolated into a single file.
+All functions and state within a module are local to the module unless they are marked for **export**.
+Modules can import objects from other modules via **import** statements.
+Lastly, each module is itself a singleton.
+Multiple imports of a module do **not** create multiple instances of that module.

 # Basic exports

-In ES6, we can only import objects that other modules export.

-The simplest way to export an object is simply to prefix it with **export** upon declaration.
+The simplest way to export an object from a module is simply to prefix it with **export** upon declaration.
 For example, if we have a function:

 ```
 function foo() {